 A Classic Maya king who transformed Caracol from a minor player into a sprawling imperial power through shrewd warfare and political alliances.

-In the dense rainforest of what is now Belize, K'an II orchestrated one of the most dramatic rises in Maya history.
-Taking the throne of Caracol in 618 AD, he inherited a city overshadowed by its powerful neighbor, Tikal.
-K'an II was a strategist.
-In 562 AD, decades before his reign, Caracol had defeated Tikal, but it was under his long rule that the city cemented its dominance.
-He didn't just win battles; he built an empire.
-Through a combination of military campaigns—most notably a decisive victory over Naranjo in 631—and strategic marriages that wove a web of alliances, he extended Caracol's influence over a vast network of vassal states.
-His reign saw a monumental building boom, with grand plazas and temples reshaping the city's core to reflect its new power.
-K'an II's forty-year rule was the defining epoch for Caracol, a period where it moved decisively from the sidelines to the center of the Classic Maya world.
+K'an II took the throne of Caracol in 618 AD and orchestrated one of the most dramatic rises in Maya history.
+The city had defeated Tikal in 562 AD, decades before his reign, but remained overshadowed by its powerful neighbor.
+Through military campaigns—including a decisive victory over Naranjo in 631—and strategic marriages, he extended Caracol's influence over a network of vassal states.
+His long rule saw a monumental building boom, with grand plazas and temples reshaping the city's core.
+K'an II's forty-year reign moved Caracol from the sidelines to the center of the Classic Maya world in what is now Belize.

 The biggest hits of 588